yeonsoochung/tigers_attendance/README.md

 - tigers_2013.py, tigers_2014.py, tigers_2015.py, tigers_2016.py, tigers_2017.py, tigers_2018.py, tigers_2019.py contain code for data collection and cleaning/wrangling for each season.
 - pitchers_list.py contains a dictionary of pitchers assigned to integers for each season.
 - tigers_att_model.py contains the code for building and running the linear regression model.

-## Conclusion
-This was my first personal data science project in which I collected, cleaned, and wrangled my own data set before using them to implement ML models.
-I gained valuable practical skills in programming with Python as well as using the pandas and sklearn libraries.
-I am particularly interested in developing my skills in regression models and predictive analytics, so there will certainly be more projects with this sort of focus on the way.